Skip to main content

 Researchers are issuing guidelines to create more effective “living shorelines” that protect against coastal erosion while improving environmental quality.

-A person holds two small blocks of silver metal foam.
+A person holds two small blocks of steel metal foam.

 Mar 13, 2017